K EasyKVM

 Refund policy?

 14 days, no questions — that's the EU consumer-law right of withdrawal, and we honor it everywhere.
-If your monitor doesn't expose DDC/CI or anything else surprises you, just reply to the receipt email.
+If your monitor doesn't expose DDC/CI or anything else surprises you, email support@avendavi.com with the email you used at purchase.

 More than two machines?

-Strictly two machines per pair right now — one host (a Windows PC) and one joiner.
+Strictly two machines per pair right now — one host and one joiner, and either side can be the Windows PC or the Mac.
 Multi-joiner support is something we'll look at once the two-machine flow is rock solid.

 Do you collect any data?